About This Course

 |When||Friday evening 1900hrs to Wednesday afternoon 1600hrs, Sunday evening 1900hrs to Friday afternoon 1600hrs.
 Also over 3 weekends.
 All year round||Don’t forget||Anything you cannot travel without as we cannot cater for everyone’s special favourites!|

-Please note, we will do our best to cater for vegetarian diets or food allergies but not general food fads!
+Please note, we will do our best to cater for vegetarian diets but cannot cater for alternative diets or allergies.
 Please call the office if in doubt.

 The Day Skipper course teaches pilotage, navigation, seamanship and boat handling up to the required standard to skipper a small cruising yacht safely by day in tidal waters with which the student is familiar.